Download Top 10

 Dunedin Consort, the team that brought you ‘John Passion', is back with its first instrumental release, which has already been named Gramophone 'Choice'.
 Under the direction of Bach specialist John Butt, Dunedin Consort demonstrates its collective experience and historical knowledge in an exceptionally joyful and fresh performance.

-'...a profoundly expressive study in texture and articulation, with the string lines effortlessly and naturally interlaced.'
+'...a profoundly expressive study in texture and articulation.'
 The Guardian

 9 Mark Knopfler - Privateering